1975 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1975 Nickel Value By Variety

-The table outlines value ranges across different conditions for 1975 Jefferson nickels, from standard strikes to special mint varieties like the Full Steps (FS) designations and proof DCAM (Deep Cameo) issues.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+The table below outlines value ranges across different conditions for all 1975 Jefferson nickel varieties.
+This covers standard business strikes, Full Steps (FS) designations, and the proof DCAM (Deep Cameo) issue from San Francisco.
+If you already know your coin’s grade, jump straight to the Value Guides section below for exact prices.

 1975 Nickel Value Chart